 Outdoor Research Deviator Hoody

 Top Uses: Active Travel, Trail Running, Hiking

 Active travellers needing a dash warmth for their outdoor pursuits will absolutely love the Outdoor Research Deviator Hoody.
-Built from a Polartec Power Grid fleece coupled with a Polartec Alpha insulation at the chest, this jacket dishes out heat where you need it most while remaining lightweight, & breathable throughout.
+Built from a Polartec Power Grid fleece coupled with a Polartec Alpha insulation at the chest, this full-zip jacket dishes out heat where you need it most while remaining lightweight, & breathable throughout.

 - Lightweight construction